Kingdom of Niumi: Ceded Mile and Barra War

-In 1840, the King of Niumi, Demba Sonko, hired a force of 700 Serahuli mercenaries.
-Their leader, Ansumana Jaju, married a daughter of Demba and sought further power for himself.
+In the 1840s Jokadu rebelled against the increasingly predatorial leaders of Niumi.
+Niumimansa Demba Sonko recruited the famous Mandinka warrior Kelefa Saane, the subject of a popular griot song in modern times, to help suppress the revolt.
+He also hired a force of 700 Serahuli mercenaries.
+Their leader, Ansumana Jaju, married one of Demba's daughters and sought further power for himself.
 However, the people turned against Ansumana and in 1856 civil war broke out.
-To prevent a massacre of the Serahulis, the British Governor arranged a truce and sent the force up the river to Fatatenda in order to remove them from danger.
+To prevent a massacre of the Serahulis, the British Governor arranged a truce and sent the force up the river to Fattatenda in order to remove them from danger.

 Marabout Invasion

 After the death of Demba Sonko in 1862, there was an interregnum before his successor, Buntung Jamme, succeeded to the throne.
-In the kingdom on the south bank of the Gambia River, Kombo, a civil war was raging between the Soninke pagans and the Marabout Muslims.
-One of the Marabout chief Hamma Ba (known as Maba)'s captains, a Wolof called Amer Faal, took the opportunity of the interregnum in Niumi to invade.
+In much of the region at this time there were wars raging between the Soninke pagans and the Marabout Muslims.
+One of Marabout chief Maba Diakhou Ba's captains, a Wolof called Amer Faal, took the opportunity to invade Niumi.
 He overran Jokadu, forcing the local ruler to convert to Islam.
 Faal made his way across Niumi, and Maba, learning of this, gathered a force to follow him.
 The new King of Niumi took refuge in Bathurst, but the headmen of Berending and Essau prepared to make a stand against the Marabouts.
 They sent word to the British Governor, George Abbas Kooli D'Arcy, to ask for his aid.
 The Governor was determined to remain neutral, but agreed to evacuate Albreda and protect women and children at Fort Bullen.

 The Niumi forces abandoned Berending and agreed to focus their forces at Essau, which had strong stockades.
-Berending was destroyed, however, in response to a request from D'Arcy, Maba agreed not to attack the Niumi in Essau.
-Maba did not wish to agitate the Governor as he relied on Bathurst for shipments of guns and ammunition.
+Berending was destroyed.
+In response to a request from D'Arcy, Maba agreed not to attack the Niumi in Essau.
+He did not wish to agitate the Governor as he relied on Bathurst for shipments of guns and ammunition.
 D'Arcy met with both factions to arrange peace, but the truce was soon broken.
 Maba captured the cattle belonging to the Niumi royal family, and on his retreat left them with Amer Faal.
 The people of Essau set out to recapture the cattle, but in February 1863 D'Arcy organised another truce.

 The Ceded Mile was subsequently flooded with Wolof and Serer refugees from lands that Maba had devastated.
 They were given the site of Kanuma, that had previously been destroyed, and the town of Bantang Kiling, which was renamed Fitzgerald Town.
 Later the town was raided by Amer Faal, who stole their cattle.
 D'Arcy could not settle the dispute by negotiation, and so launched a punitive expedition against Faal's town of Tubab Kolong in July 1866.
 In this, he was assisted by Niumi forces from Essau.
 After victory in the Battle of Tubab Kolong, the Niumi forces went on to burn the primarily Muslim villages of Lamin, Albreda, Jufure, and Sika.